The Tripods (TV series): Reception

-In the book The Classic British Telefantasy Guide, Paul Cornell, Martin Day and Keith Topping wrote "The Tripods could have been one of the most impressive of all BBC Telefantasy productions but sadly, due to a mixture of lacklustre scripts, the inexperience of several of the young cast, some cheap special effects and a plodding snail's pace, it fell flat on its face.
-On a brighter note, the performances of John Shackley, Roderick Horn, John Woodvine and Pamela Salem were, at least, watchable."

-The reviews for the series were generally largely favourable.
-The Daily Express hailed it as "the most compelling imaginative teatime adventure story in years", while Broadcast described it as "strongly acted and beautifully shot.
+The Daily Express hailed The Tripods as "the most compelling imaginative teatime adventure story in years", while Broadcast described it as "strongly acted and beautifully shot.
 The overall sense is one of menace and adventure.
 Tripods is quite simply one of the best half-hours of the week".

-Not everyone was so kind however.
-"What I don't like about it is that it's a certain type of science fiction which is looking backwards instead of forwards", claimed author Brian Aldiss on BBC Two's Did You See...?
+On BBC Two's Did You See...?, author Brian Aldiss said, "What I don't like about it is that it's a certain type of science fiction which is looking backwards instead of forwards".
 Likening it to an advert for Hovis bread, he labelled it "a rather clumsy piece of engineering".

+In the book The Classic British Telefantasy Guide, Paul Cornell, Martin Day and Keith Topping wrote "The Tripods could have been one of the most impressive of all BBC Telefantasy productions but sadly, due to a mixture of lacklustre scripts, the inexperience of several of the young cast, some cheap special effects and a plodding snail's pace, it fell flat on its face.
+On a brighter note, the performances of John Shackley, Roderick Horn, John Woodvine and Pamela Salem were, at least, watchable."